The Bishop of the Stamford Eparchy is Bishop Paul Patrick Chomnycky, O.S.B.M. who has served this local church since 2006.

 Bishop Paul was born in 1954 and is from Vancouver, Canada.
 He is a solemnly professed monk of the Basilian Order of St. Josaphat; ordained priest since 1988 and bishop since 2002.
 Before being nominated to serve the Stamford Eparchy, Bishop Paul served in Great Britain.

 Our Parish Priest

-Our Pastor is Father Iura and his wonderful wife Juliana is the “Panyi Matka” of our parish.
+Our Pastor is Father Iura Godenciuc with his wife, Juliana, as the “Panyi Matka” of our parish.
 They are the parents of two children.

 The Byzantine Tradition of the Church we have conserved the tradition of married priests.
 This sacred tradition is found in the New Testament (Titus 1:6ff).